 One of the reasons that hostas have remained so popular in the perennial garden is the beauty of their leaves.
 For the first-time hosta grower, though, there are some hostas that are easier to grow and care for than others.

 Here at Sunset Hosta Farm, we grow and sell a number of great hostas at an affordable price.
-These are the hosta cultivars that we think are the easiest to grow and are perfect for new hosta grower.
+These are the hosta cultivars that we think are the easiest to grow and are perfect for new hosta growers.

 Click on the hosta name to see more pictures and descriptions.